shayan-shabani/ImpossibleTicTacToe/README.md

 <img width="400" alt="Screenshot 2023-06-05 at 5 40 53 PM" src="https://github.com/shayanshabani711/ImpossibleTicTacToe/assets/120071557/7b104162-bc6e-41e7-a1f0-2dc6c3ba3da5">

 # How to Play
-Simply click the link to the replit, and click any square to make your first move.
+Simply click the link to the Replit, and click any square to make your first move.
 Wait until the minimax bot makes its move then proceed to make your next move.